Bullying can make us feel unsafe and unhappy. It stops us from being who we want to be, and can make it hard to learn and be with other people.

 You may feel upset and be confused about why someone has called you a bully.

-If you are not sure whether you have bullied someone, think about whether you have been using bullying behaviours.
+If you are not sure whether you have bullied someone, think about how you have been treating others.
 Even if you don't think it's bullying, someone has a problem with how you are behaving towards them.

-Bullying of any form or for any reason can have long-term effects on those involved, including bystanders.
+Bullying of any form, for any reason, can have long-term effects on those involved, including bystanders.

 You have a responsibility to help fix it.

-You can take steps to make sure it doesn't happen again.
+You can make sure it doesn't happen again.
 You may also need someone else to help you to change things.

 I've seen someone being bullied